nguyendkn/novanet-chatbot/README.md

 - **Datasets**, supporting more datasets, e.g. syncing content from Notion or webpages We will support more datasets, including text, webpages, and even Notion content.
 Users can build AI applications based on their own data sources.
-- **Plugins**, introducing ChatGPT Plugin-standard plugins for applications, or using Dify-produced plugins We will release plugins complying with ChatGPT standard, or Dify's own plugins to enable more capabilities in applications.
+- **Plugins**, introducing ChatGPT Plugin-standard plugins for applications, or using Chatbot-produced plugins We will release plugins complying with ChatGPT standard, or Chatbot's own plugins to enable more capabilities in applications.

 ## Q&A

-**Q: What can I do with Dify?**
+**Q: What can I do with Chatbot?**

-A: Dify is a simple yet powerful LLM development and operations tool.
+A: Chatbot is a simple yet powerful LLM development and operations tool.
 You can use it to build commercial-grade applications, personal assistants.
-If you want to develop your own applications, LangDifyGenius can save you backend work in integrating with OpenAI and offer visual operations capabilities, allowing you to continuously improve and train your GPT model.
+If you want to develop your own applications, LangChatbotGenius can save you backend work in integrating with OpenAI and offer visual operations capabilities, allowing you to continuously improve and train your GPT model.

-**Q: How do I use Dify to "train" my own model?**
+**Q: How do I use Chatbot to "train" my own model?**

 A: A valuable application consists of Prompt Engineering, context enhancement, and Fine-tuning.
 We've created a hybrid programming approach combining Prompts with programming languages (similar to a template engine), making it easy to accomplish long-text embedding or capturing subtitles from a user-input Youtube video - all of which will be submitted as context for LLMs to process.
 We place great emphasis on application operability, with data generated by users during App usage available for analysis, annotation, and continuous training.
 Without the right tools, these steps can be time-consuming.